JoAnn Berman: Career

 Continuing on into a turbulent time of the advent of punk rock, Berman pursued her costume design career at Club 57 St. Mark's Place in the East Village.
 With Club 57, catering to the likes of Keith Haring, Jean-Michel Basquiat, Kenny Scharf, Berman created costumes for the musical, "Boeing Boeing".
 Additionally, while working at Club 57, Berman worked at FOOD Restaurant in Soho with her co-worker being Cookie Mueller.
 Following her work at Club 57 and FOOD Restaurant, Berman started creating one-of-a-kind, high-end bustiers that were sold at Patricia Field's store on 8th Street in Greenwich Village.
-In September 1988, she met Al Diaz at Dogbrothers recording studio on Ludlow St. in the Lower East Side.
+In September 1988, she met Al Diaz at Dogbrothers recording studio on Ludlow St. on the Lower East Side.
 Al Diaz, being Jean-Michel's writing partner of SAMO, became her common-law husband for 12 years.
 They traveled immediately to Costa Rica in 1988, and became inseparable despite Al's intense battle with drugs.

 On return to the Lower East Side, Berman began to dream about creating a thug-gangsta look for the up-and-coming hip hop bands of that moment.
 She, then, created in her loft on Rivington St., an iconic suit known as simply, "The Jail Suit."
 The Jail Suit was then sold at Patricia Field's store under "JoAnn Berman is BOIY KRAZI".
 Immediately after seeing these suits at Patricia's, then P. Diddy, known as Puff Daddy at the time, called Berman to request suits for his new group, Jodeci.

 She created those suits and sent them to him at Uptown Records three days later.
 Two weeks later, Puff Daddy requested more.
 Two weeks after that, Puff Daddy called Berman again and requested they meet at her studio at 109 W. 27th St. for what was known as "the surprise."
 He arrived to her studio with Heavy D. Al Diaz was present as well.
 Berman was given an order for four jail suits for Heavy D to wear in Michael Jackson's 1992 "Jam" video, that would soon become some of her most notable pieces.
 A month later, Michael Jackson's 1992 "Jam" video premiered on MTV and Berman's career skyrocketed.